 I have published another article discussing whether an NVMe SSD can work on an M.2 port.
 Check that out for more.

-You can firstly check the official website of your computer manufacturer to check if it support the PCIe.
+You can first check the official website of your computer manufacturer to see if it supports the PCIe.

-The user manual of your computer/laptop/motherboard will also show you whether your motherboard support NVMe or not.
+The user manual of your computer/laptop/motherboard will also show you whether your motherboard supports NVMe or not.

-Crucial has a great resource to help you find whether your system support NVMe or not.
+Crucial has a great resource to help you find whether your system supports NVMe or not.
 You can check this page and see the results for your system as well.

 For best results, consider downloading CPU-Z software and it will tell you whether your motherboard has a PCIe bus or an AHCI bus with its version.